DamnWidget/anaconda/README.md

 #### Autocompletion on dot

-If you want to trigger autocompletion when you write down the dot character you can setup this desiable behaviour editing your Sublime Text 3 ``Python.sublime-settings`` file in ``Packages/User`` (you may have to create this file yourself):
+If you want to trigger autocompletion when you write down the dot character you can setup this desirable behaviour editing your Sublime Text 3 ``Python.sublime-settings`` file in ``Packages/User`` (you may have to create this file yourself):

     {
         // ...